 Increasing productivity in the workplace is slowly but surely becoming every manager’s goal these days.
 Productive employees are in demand.
 And what’s not to love?
 Such workers finish projects more efficiently, which in turn brings in more money.

-But highly productive workers aren’t easy to come by.
-And even if someone was productive at the beginning, something usually happens and their productivity starts to dwindle.
-Everything seems to point to the conclusion that efficiency is not something we’re born with, but rather something that should be created and nurtured in the office.
+The evidence suggests efficiency is not something we’re born with, but rather something that should be created and nurtured in the office.

 - Organize the workload

 - Adjust your surroundings

 - Promote positive work culture

 Getting to the ultimate workplace productivity isn’t easy, but considering these seven tips will take you much closer to it.
 Apart from explaining in more detail what exactly you should think about when it comes to these things, we’ll also tell you how to increase productivity by using Insightful or similar software to monitor computer usage and that way be more informed in making some of these adjustments.